-5 5.2 Brine rejection mechanisms and radiocarbon in the ocean and atmosphere
+5.2 Brine rejection mechanisms and radiocarbon in the ocean and atmosphere

 As discussed above, our version of the CLIMBER-2 model is not able to reproduce accurately atmospheric C decline during the first part of glacial termination.
 At the same time, Mariotti et al. (2016) demonstrated that their version of CLIMBER-2, which incorporates mechanism of brine rejection, is able to simulate larger atmospheric C decrease from LGM till present, consistently with observational data (Reimer et al., 2013).
-By introducing similar parameterization for brine rejection and stratification-dependent vertical diffusivity in our model, we are able to reproduce results similar to Mariotti et al. (2016) (Fig. 12).
+By introducing similar parameterization for brine rejection and stratification-dependent vertical diffusivity in our model, we are able to reproduce results similar to Mariotti et al. (2016) (Fig. 11).
 It is noteworthy that we use different temporal dynamics of the efficiency of brine rejections during termination.
 Instead of abrupt and non-monotonous changes in the brine efficiency prescribed in Mariotti et al. (2016), in the ONE\BRINE\130K experiment we assume that this efficiency is 0.75 at the LGM, 0 at present, and in between it follows global ice volume.
 We do not claim that this scenario is more realistic, but at least it is more consistent with the findings of Roberts et al. (2016).
-Fig. 11 shows that the model with brine rejection and stratification-dependent vertical diffusivity simulates atmospheric ΔC in better agreement with empirical data then the standard version.
+Fig. 10 shows that the model with brine rejection and stratification-dependent vertical diffusivity simulates atmospheric $\Delta^{14}$ C in better agreement with empirical data then the standard version.
 This is explained by the fact that brine rejection in combination with stratification-dependent vertical mixing produces very salty and dense deep water masses which are almost completely isolated from the surface.
-Comparison of the vertical profiles of
+In response, $\Delta\Delta^{14}$ C in the deep Atlantic drops below -400% (in Mariotti et al. (2016) it drops even below -500%).
+Such low $\Delta \Delta^{14}$ C corresponds to relative (to the surface) ventilation age of 3000 to 4000 years both in Atlantic and Pacific.
+Similar ventilation age values simulated for South Ocean and deep Pacific (Fig. 12b) are much older than suggested by Freeman et al. (2016).
+Interestingly, the two model versions do not differ much in respect of simulated deep ocean $\delta^{13}$ C. At last, the two model versions differ significantly in respect of the deep South Ocean salinity.
+Change in salinity in the standard model version is only about 1 psu which is close to the global mean salinity change due to ice sheets growth.
+The model version with the brine rejection parameterization simulates glacial deep South Ocean salinity of above 37 psu which is in a good agreement with the reconstruction by Adkins et al. (2002).
+Thus we found that including additional effects (brines and stratification-dependent diffusion) helps to bring atmospheric $\Delta^{14}$ C and the deep South Ocean salinity in better agreement with available reconstructions but in expense of very old (likely to be in odd with paleoclimate data) water masses in the deep ocean.
+Of course, these results are obtained with a very simplistic ocean component and it is possible that more realistic ocean models would be able to resolve this apparent contradiction.